tanyalrogers/GPEDM/README.md

 by Stephan Munch in MATLAB.

 The main function is `fitGP` which is used to train the model and can also produce predictions if desired.
-Use `summary.GP` to view a summary, `predict.GP` to generate other or additional predictions from a fitted model, `plot.GPpred` to plot observed and predicted values and `getconditionals` to obtain conditional reponses.
+Use `summary` to view a summary, `predict` to generate other or additional predictions from a fitted model, `plot` to plot observed and predicted values, `update` to update an existing model, and `getconditionals` to obtain conditional reponses.
 Also available for use are the functions `makelags` which can be used to create delay vectors, and `getR2` for getting R2 values.
-See the [Specifying training data](#specifying-training-data) and the vignettes for more detailed instructions.
+See [Specifying training data](#specifying-training-data) and the function documentation for more detailed instructions.

 ## Installation